-- 1. Perform daily level checks, lubrication, and bolt and linkage inspections as required in this manual in section seven on maintenance. - Every other season, drain the coolant from the engine and radiator.
+- Perform daliy level checks, lubrication, and bolt and linkage inspections as required in this manual in section seven on maintenance. - Every other season, drain the coolent from the engine and radiator.
 Probe the drain holes during draining to ensure they are not clogged by sludge, scale, or other deposits.
-Fill the cooling system to the top with a 50/50 water/antifreeze mixture.
-Run engine to operating temperature and re-check level.
+Fill the cooling system to the top with a 50/50 water /antifreeze mixture.
+Run to operating temperature and re-check level.